 Pura Agung Jagatnatha Temple Denpasar Bali Entrance Fees & Dress Code

 The temple is packed with various religious ornaments and artefacts.
-The high temple building located at the centre of the complex is an intricate structure surrounded by a lush garden, and is perhaps the most prominent part of the temple.
+The high temple building located at the centre of the complex is an intricate structure surrounded by a lush garden and is perhaps the most prominent part of the temple.

 Right from the entry point of Pura Agung Jagatnatha, visitors are welcomed by designs that speak to Balinese culture, and the significant role they play for Balinese-Hinduists.
-The temple records the highest human traffic during religious festivals, so if your trip coincides with the holiday season, you may want to make effort to arrive at the temple early.
+The temple records the highest human traffic during religious festivals, so if your trip coincides with the holiday season, you may want to make an effort to arrive at the temple early.

 On arrival, visitors are required to donate at the temple as part of entrance fees (usually between 20,000-30,000 IDR).
 Visitors must ensure that they wear a sarong to cover knees and ankles.
-Also make sure that shoulders and midriffs are covered.
+Also, make sure that shoulders and midriffs are covered.
 If you do not have your own, you can hire one from the locals at the entrance.